Nova Scotia MP says he faced death threats as Maritime elver fishery descended into lawlessness | CBC News

 'Scandalous' that shipments were missed

-King claimed the amount of black-market elvers that left Canada was five times official estimates.
+King claimed the amount of elvers harvested illegally that left Canada was five times official estimates.

-Feeding Chinese demand is one complication facing the elver fisher, the other is growing demand from Indigenous communities for access, King said.
+Feeding Chinese demand is one complication facing the elver fishery, the other is growing demand from Indigenous communities for access, King said.

 Indigenous fishing